 This finding is also supported by the previous evidence from various populations including South American, Caribbean, Asian, and African populations which revealed higher burden acute leukemia among male sex as compared to females (10-13).
-However the average age of male patients presenting with AL was higher as compared to female patients with AL and this finding was statistically significant.
+However, the average age of male patients presenting with AL was higher as compared to female patients with AL and this finding was statistically significant.
 Similarly, statistically significant differences in the age distribution of male and female patients were observed.
-65% of all female patients presented between the ages of (18-28) years as compared to male patients with only 44% of patients presented between the ages of (18-28) years.
+A total of 65% of all female patients presented between the ages of 18 to 28 years as compared to male patients with only 44% of patients presented between the ages of 18 to 28 years.
 Similar differences were observed for other age group categories among male and female patients.
 This can be supported by the possible role of genetic predisposition as supported by a recent study conducted among adult patients with Acute Lymphoblastic Leukemia (ALL).
 The study investigated the gene expressions and concluded that genetic susceptibility can be a major determinant for the age at diagnosis of ALL among adult patients in China and Singapore (14-16).
-However, further research is required to determine the role of genetic expressions in the development of acute leukemias on the basis of difference in sex (6).
-Furthermore, the age at the diagnosis and patient's sex are widely recognized as an important predictor of prognosis among patients with acute leukemia.
-Therefore, the age and sex of the leukemia patient need to be considered while assessing the prognosis and survival to decide the overall treatment plan.
+However, further research is required to determine the role of genetic expressions in the development of acute leukemias on the basis of difference in gender (16).
+Furthermore, the age at the diagnosis and patient's gender are widely recognized as important predictors of prognosis among patients with acute leukemia.
+Therefore, the age and gender of the leukemia patient need to be considered while assessing the prognosis and survival to decide the overall treatment plan.

 This study found no statistically significant differences in the characteristics of AL among male and female patients such as the frequency distribution for the type of AL, biopsy findings, risk category as well as symptoms except gum swelling and organ involved.
-This finding can be explained by the limited sample size of this study and need further exploration with a larger representative sample to reach a definite conclusions.
-However, this finding is similar to the previous studies conducted in Asia including Iran and China reporting no significant differences in the ALmorphology among male and female patients on the basis of difference in sex (9,17).
+This finding can be explained by the limited sample size of this study and need further exploration with a larger representative sample to reach a definite conclusion.
+However, this finding is similar to the previous studies conducted in Asia including Iran and China reporting no significant differences in the AL morphology among male and female patients on the basis of difference in gender (9, 17).

-This study had a few limitations.
-First of all, this study was not a population-based study, but it represented the general population from one of the largest public sector hospital in Karachi, receiving patients from Karachi as well as other areas of the region.
+This study had few limitations, first of all this study was not a population-based study but it represented general population from one of the largest public sector hospital in Karachi receiving patients from Karachi as well as remote areas.
 Hence, this limits generalizability of the study findings at large.
-This study did not collect any information regarding family history of leukemias; hence, we could not compare the male and female genders for genetic susceptibility, as well as any possible differences in the age at presentation among those with a family history of leukemias as compared to those with no such family history.
-Moreover, this study did not collect detailed information about the education level such as qualification or level of education achieved as well as socio-economic status of participants.
-This did limit the assessment of differences among study participants, specifically male and female patients, on the basis of differences in socio-demographic characteristics.
+This study did not collect any information regarding family history of leukemias, hence comparison of the male and female groups for genetic susceptibility as well as any possible differences in the age at the time of presentation among those with a family history of leukemias as compared to those with no such family history.
+Moreover, this study did not collect detailed information about the education level such as qualification or level of education achieved as well as socioeconomic status of participants.
+This did limit the assessment of differences among study participants; specifically male and female patients on the basis of differences in socio-demographic characteristics.